-Steve Loomis, President, Cleveland Police Patrolmen's Association881
+Steve Loomis, President, Cleveland Police Patrolmen's Association889

-Jonathan Ames (C) and other gun rights advocates shout 'U.S.A.' at protesters across the street during an Open Carry rally on May 20, 2018 in Seattle, Washington.
-The rally was led by Joey Gibson, leader of the Patriot Prayer group, who is running for US Senate as a Republican.
-(Photo by Karen Ducey/Getty Images)882 competence in use of the firearm, safety, storage, and first aid; and have received live-fire training, effective judgment training, verbal resolution and shoot/don't shoot scenarios training
+Jonathan Ames (C) and other gun rights advocates shout 'USA' at protesters across the street during an Open Carry rally on 20 May 2018 in Seattle, Washington.
+The rally was led by Joey Gibson, leader of the Patriot Prayer group, who is running for U.S. Senate.990 and first aid; and have received live-fire training, effective judgment training, verbal resolution and shoot/don't shoot scenarios training.

-Members of the West Ohio Minutemen practice their right to carry firearms near the Republican National Convention at the Quicken Loans Arena in Cleveland, Ohio, July 19, 2016.
-(Photo By Tom Williams/CQ Roll Call)o883
+Members of the West Ohio Minutemen practice their right to carry firearms near the Republican National Convention at the Quicken Loans Arena in Cleveland, Ohio, 19 July 2016.891

 All states should prohibit the carrying of firearms in public unless there is a credible justification for doing so.
-All states must require a license or permit for open carry in public to ensure that individuals carrying firearms openly in public places have passed a comprehensive background check; have been trained on and demonstrated
+All states must require a license or permit for open carry in public to ensure that individuals carrying firearms openly in public places have passed a comprehensive background check; have been trained on and demonstrated competence in use of the firearm, safety, storage,